Guide to Selong Belanak Beach in Lombok

 If you want to make your trip extra special, here are our best Selong Belanak travel tips.

-Grab yourself a scooter and head over to Torok Bay to Amber Hotel.
+Grab a scooter and head to Torok Bay to Amber Lombok Beach Resort.
 The journey will have you winding through villages, dodging cloves out for drying on the road.
 And you’ll land in the lap of luxury for a drink or snack right on the sandy white beach.

 Love cocktails?
 Make sure you head to Klub Kembali and check out their extensive menu.
-Owner Daniel is always experimenting, so you’re sure to find something that surprises you.
+The owner, Daniel, is always experimenting, so you’re sure to find something that surprises you.
 They also have a Wheel of Fortune, where you can get discounted drinks if you have whatever your spin lands on!